Careers in Information

 Support within the Information School

-The Information School’s Careers Liaison Officers are Suvodeep Mazumdar and Alessandro Checco.
-Deep and Alessandro are available to provide advice and guidance to students in the Information School students about jobs and careers in the information management and library sector.
+The Information School has a Careers Officer for each course to provide advice and guidance to students in the Information School students about jobs and careers in the information management and library sectors.

 University Careers service

 In addition, as a student at the University of Sheffield, you have access to our excellent Careers Service which is on hand when you start to plan your future.

 We offer a generous package of financial support for international students including 75 undergraduate scholarships worth £10,000 towards the annual tuition fee and 125 postgraduate taught scholarships worth £5,000 towards the tuition fee.
 Applications are now open for existing offer holders.